 This test is given to students in grades K-2 in order to gain admission into District G&T programs or Citywide G&T schools.
 Gifted and Talented eligibility for students varies from district to district.
 If the student is currently enrolled in a New York City public school, the test will be administered in their elementary school during the regular school day.

 The ELA and Mathematics Common Core tests are given to students in grades 3-8.
 It is administered to students enrolled in New York City’s Public School by New York State.
 The ELA Statewide exam will be given on March 28, 29, and 30.
 The Mathematics Statewide exam will be given on May 2, 3, 4.

 Hunter College High School Entrance Exam is a three-hour exam given once per year, usually during the first weekend of every January.
 It consists of 50 multiple-choice English Language Arts questions, 30 multiple choice Math questions, and a writing assignment.

 This is the Test for Admission into Catholic High Schools in and around New York City.
-This test is administered to eighth grade students in November in ordered to be admitted into a Catholic high school.
+This test is administered to eighth-grade students in November in order to be admitted into a Catholic high school.
 This test measures a student’s academic achievement in reading, written expression, mathematics and reasoning skills.

 Regents examinations are developed and administered by the New York State Education Department.
 High School students take the regents examinations in core high school subjects (Algebra, Geometry, Trigonometry, Biology, Earth Science, Chemistry, Physics, English, etc) as a requirement for a Regents Diploma to graduate.